Do you want to improve any of these?

 Immediately following the procedure, you may experience mild to moderate redness and swelling that will fade in as little as a couple hours to as much as a few days.
 You can apply make-up afterwards.
 It is extremely important to apply a moisturiser with SPF30 sunblock and avoid sun exposure on a daily basis to prevent sun damage.

 The cost of your acne treatment will depend on the size of the area to be treated and the treatment modalities we recommend.
-You are very welcome to book a free initial consultation so that we can find out more about your acne and devise an individualised treatment plan.
+You are very welcome to book a consultation so that we can find out more about your acne and devise an individualised treatment plan.
 At this point, we will be able to give you a breakdown of the likely costs.